C. Delores Tucker: Early life and education

-Born in Philadelphia to Whitfield and Captilda Nottage (née Gardiner), both of whom were originally from the Bahamas.
-Tucker was the tenth of thirteen children.
+Cynthia Delores Nottage was born in Philadelphia to Whitfield and Captilda Nottage (née Gardiner), both of whom were originally from the Bahamas.
+She was the tenth of thirteen children.

-Tucker attended Temple University and the University of Pennsylvania's Wharton School of Business.

-Tucker was later the recipient of two honorary doctoral degrees from Morris College in Sumter, South Carolina, Baptist Training Union in Philadelphia, Pennsylvania, and California State University Northridge in California, and for this reason, she is sometimes referred to as "Dr. C. Delores Tucker".
+Tucker attended Temple University but did not graduate.
+She also attended the University of Pennsylvania's Wharton School of Business.
+Tucker was later the recipient of two honorary doctoral degrees from Morris College in Sumter, South Carolina, Baptist Training Union in Philadelphia, Pennsylvania, and California State University, Northridge.

 Career

-Civil activities
+Civil rights movement

-Tucker had a long history in the Civil Rights Movement.
-Early on, her civil activities included participating in the 1965 Selma to Montgomery marches alongside the Rev. Dr. Martin Luther King Jr. and raising funds for the NAACP.
+Tucker became involved with the civil rights movement when she registered Black voters for a Philadelphia mayoral election in 1951.
+In 1965, she participated in the Selma to Montgomery marches alongside Martin Luther King Jr. and raised funds for the NAACP.

 In 1990, Tucker, along with 15 other African American women and men, formed the African-American Women for Reproductive Freedom.
-She was the convening founder and national chair of the National Congress of Black Women, Inc. (NCBW), having succeeded the Hon.
-Shirley Chisholm in 1992.
+She was the convening founder and national chair of the National Congress of Black Women, Inc. (NCBW), having succeeded Shirley Chisholm in 1992.

-Tucker also was responsible for the Governor's appointment of more women judges and more women and African Americans to boards and commissions than ever before.
-She also led the effort to make Pennsylvania one of the first states to pass the Equal Rights Amendment.
-As Chief of Elections of Pennsylvania, she was a leader in instituting a voter registration by mail and reducing the voting age from 21 to 18 years of age.

 Political

+In 1968, Philadelphia mayor James Tate appointed Tucker to the Zoning Board of Adjustment, making her the first African American and the first woman to serve in that position.

 In 1971, Tucker became the first black female Secretary of State when Pennsylvania Governor Milton Shapp appointed her Secretary of the Commonwealth of Pennsylvania.
 During her tenure, she instituted the first Commission on the Status of Women.
+Tucker also was responsible for the Governor's appointment of more women judges and more women and African Americans to boards and commissions than ever before.
+She also led the effort to make Pennsylvania one of the first states to pass the Equal Rights Amendment (ERA).
+As Chief of Elections of Pennsylvania, she instituted a voter registration by mail and reduced the voting age from 21 to 18 years of age.

-Shapp fired Tucker in September 1977 for allegedly using state employees to write speeches for which she received honorariums.
+In September 1977, Shapp fired Tucker for allegedly using state employees to write speeches for which she received honorariums.
+A three-month investigation revealed that Tucker received $66,931 in honorariums from January 1975 to April 30, 1977.
 Two years later, one of Tucker's successors as Secretary of the Commonwealth, Ethel D. Allen, was also fired for using public employees to write speeches.

 She was the founder and president of the Bethune-DuBois Institute, Inc., which she established in 1991 to promote the cultural development of African American youth through scholarships and educational programs.
-Tucker also launched, and served as publisher of the publication, Vital Issues: The Journal of African American Speeches.